ksindi/monoreaper/README.md

 # MonoReaper

-Merge GitHub repositories into a monorepo directory while preserving commit history.
+Merge multiple GitHub repositories into a monorepo while preserving commit history.
+Each repo will live as a subdirectory.

+Features:
+  - Merge multiple repos while keeping full history and commit hashes
+  - Specify branches of each repo to merge
+  - Migrate repos into existing monorepo

 ## Usage